Why outsource your company’s corporate secretarial services?

 - payment of dividends and interest;

 - issuing documentation regarding rights and capitalization issues;

-- general shareholder relations; and
+- general shareholder relations

 - relations with institutional shareholders and their investment protection committees.

 - Monitoring movements on the register of members to identify an apparent ‘stake-building’ in the company’s shares by potential takeover bidders; and

 - making inquiries of members as to beneficial ownership of holdings.